petersulyok/smfc/SMFC_CLIENT.md

 ```

 Notes:
-- The first line declares the data source: `Source: offline (smfc service not
+- A `    source:` line below the banner declares the data source: `ipmitool
-  running)` for the standalone path implemented here, or `Source: online (via
+  (smfc service is not reachable)` for the standalone path, or `smfc service
-  smfc service)` for the IPC path added by [CLIENT_SERVER.md](CLIENT_SERVER.md).
+  (live snapshot)` for the IPC path added by
-  Easy to grep, easy to scan; printed before the banner so it's the first
-  thing the user reads.
+  [CLIENT_SERVER.md](CLIENT_SERVER.md).
+"Not reachable" (not "not running") is
+  deliberate: offline mode is also reached when `[Exporter]` is disabled in the
+  config or `--standalone` is passed, so the service may well be running.
+- Source-specific detail: **online** adds an `    uptime:` line and annotates
+  the fan-mode line with the enforced count and reading age
+  (`enforced 3x, read 0.4s ago`) — these come from service-tracked counters.
+  **Offline** reads the IPMI fan mode live and appends a
+  `! not in FULL mode - smfc may not be controlling the fans` warning when the
+  BMC reports anything other than FULL.
+- There is no **Status** column: it was always `ok` online, and offline its only
+  unique signal was the controller-construction error, which now runs free from
+  the **Zones** column (Section/Type are the only knowns when a controller fails
+  to build).
+Per-cell read failures still show `ERROR` in the Temp/Level column.
 - The "IPMI zones (live)" table queries the **union of zones** across all
   successfully-constructed controllers (avoids probing zones the platform
   doesn't have).